Nara Cherry Blossom 2026: Best Spots & Forecast

 4. Himuro Shrine – One of Nara’s Earliest Bloomers

-Himuro Shrine is small, quiet, and often overlooked, but it plays an important role in Nara’s cherry blossom calendar.
+Himuro Shrine is small, quiet, and often overlooked.
 Its weeping cherry trees typically bloom earlier than most other locations in the city.

 Location: South of Nara Park, near the Naramachi area